Tirunesh Dibaba: 2009: World record at 15 kilometres during injury-shortened season

-Injuries prevented Dibaba from competing in the World Cross Country Championships in Amman, Jordan and the World Championships in Berlin.
+Injuries prevented Tirunesh from competing in the World Cross Country Championships in Amman, Jordan and the World Championships in Berlin.

-On 15 November, Dibaba won the Zevenheuvelenloop 15 kilometres road race in Nijmegen, Netherlands in a world best time of 46:28.
+On 15 November, Tirunesh won the Zevenheuvelenloop 15 kilometres road race in Nijmegen, Netherlands in a world best time of 46:28.
 This bettered Kayoko Fukushi's previous world best by almost half a minute.
-(Dibaba's record was broken by Florence Kiplagat on 15 February 2015.)
+(Tirunesh's record was broken by Florence Kiplagat on 15 February 2015.)
 This was her first competitive road race since 2005, but she downplayed the idea of moving on to road running, stating that the track remained her priority.
 Her 5 kilometre splits were 15:58 – 15:25 – 15:05.
 She said, "Although I trained a lot together with my husband for this race, a roadrace is something different.
 I did not know what I could expect.
 Therefore, I was not that fast in the beginning. ...
 After 10 kilometres, I pressed the pace and in the final three kilometres it felt like flying.
 It feels good as you hear after the finish that your husband also has won."

 2010

-In February, Dibaba ran the third fastest indoor two-mile race to date (9:12.23) at the Aviva Grand Prix in Birmingham, U.K. Her mile splits were 4:41.2 followed by 4:31.1.
+In February, Tirunesh ran the third fastest indoor two-mile race to date (9:12.23) at the Aviva Grand Prix in Birmingham, U.K. Her mile splits were 4:41.2 followed by 4:31.1.

-At the World Cross Country Championships in Bydgoszcz, Dibaba finished fourth.
+At the World Cross Country Championships in Bydgoszcz, Tirunesh finished fourth.

-Dibaba successfully defended her 10,000 metres title at the African Championships in Nairobi with a finish time of 31:51.39.
+Tirunesh successfully defended her 10,000 metres title at the African Championships in Nairobi with a finish time of 31:51.39.
 Her last 400 metres was timed at 61 seconds.